 HPTN 077 is a study being done to learn more about the safety and acceptability of a drug called cabotegravir (sometimes also referred to as GSK 1265744) when taken orally and injected by HIV uninfected men and women.
-The study product is being provided by GlaxoSmithKline on behalf of ViiV Healthcare.
+The study product was provided by GlaxoSmithKline on behalf of ViiV Healthcare.

 Who is participating in the study?

 HPTN 077 enrolled approximately 200 HIV-uninfected men and women in 8 cities: Rio de Janeiro, Brazil; Lilongwe, Malawi; Vulindlela and Soweto, South Africa; Chapel Hill, North Carolina; Los Angeles and San Francisco, California; and Washington, District of Columbia.
 To enroll in the study, participants had to be deemed low risk for HIV infection, at least 18 years old, and able to provide written informed consent.
 Enrollment in to the study is completed and follow-up is ongoing.

 HPTN 077 is an important next step in helping to determine if future research should be done to see if injectable cabotegravir can be used for pre-exposure prophylaxis (PrEP) in people at greater risk of acquiring HIV.